dotmesh-io/docs/hugo/content/references/api.md

   "id": 6129484611666146000
 }
 ```
-#### DotmeshRPC.Snapshot.
+#### DotmeshRPC.Commit.

-This API method triggers a commit on a given filesystem.
+This API method triggers a commit on a given branch.
 Rather than
-accepting a filesystem ID, it requires a namespace, dot name, and
+accepting a branch ID, it requires a namespace, dot name, and
-optional clone name; it looks up the filesystem for you.
+optional branch name; it looks up the branch for you.
 You also need
 to provide a commit message.

 ##### Request.